raganwald/raganwald.github.com/_posts/2013-02-20-twenty-thirteen.md

 But building locally is optional.
 The site is rebuilt by Github when I push and that's what's published to the web.

+### benefits

+Like the old thing, I get the ability to ask for pull requests.
+That's huge, I get a lot of good corrections that way.

+I guess I could embed Disqus comments if I wanted to, but I enjoy outsourcing discussion to Hacker News, Reddit, or wherever.
+Let them play whack-a-mole with incivility.
+And besides, I am not one of these super-bloggers with his own community.
+There are people who like myy writing, and that's great, but it's a win for everyone if the comments praising my writing are alongside those pointing out where it could me, um, "even better."
+I think there's more of that when people discuss things elsewhere.

+I get one-click publishing, I just have to click in a Github client rather than on some web abomination.

+I get a complete edit history.
+It's git!

+Overall, I think this is going to go well.

 ### my setup

 Following Github's instructions, I registered my domain and configured the DNS to resolve to Github's servers at `204.232.175.78`.
 That takes anywhere from a few hours to a few days before a new domain starts 404-ing at Github, showing that the DNS is set up properly.